SpiritSocks/Task-Tracker-CLI-App/README.md

 Added:
 - Remove all function - allows you to clear all your tasks at once.
-- Fixed bug where, adding the first task didin't add it to your "database"
+- Fixed bug where adding the first task didin't add it to your "database"
 - Tweaked some minuscule stuff